jaericho/jaericho.github.io/_posts/2021-10-29-This-Season-is-Murder.md

 *Season 2 went downhill, rapidly.*

-The first season of [My Life is Murder](https://www.imdb.com/title/tt10584446/) with [Lucy Lawless](https://www.imdb.com/name/nm0005128/) was pretty entertaining, but season 2 took a turn for the worse.
-Every episode has some verbal troll about feminism, gays, transgenders, or climate change.
+The first season of [My Life is Murder](https://www.imdb.com/title/tt10584446/) with [Lucy Lawless](https://www.imdb.com/name/nm0005128/) was pretty entertaining, but season two took a turn for the worse.
+Every episode includes some verbal tirade about feminism, gays, transgenders, or climate change.
 The characters are on a never-ending feminist power trip and constantly denigrating men.
-I didn't think that Lucy Lawless's character was terrible the first season, but perhaps I missing something.
+I didn't think that Lucy Lawless's character was terrible the first season, but perhaps I missed something.
 This season, her character is mean, angry, and very unlikable.

 I liked the first season, so it's too bad this season went downhill.
-Lawless is a good actress and I enjoy watching her work, but this show, I'll skip season three.
+Lawless is a good actress, and I enjoy watching her work, but for this show, I'll skip season three.